Keynotes

 Bio

-Before joining MIT, he was an Assistant Professor at Brown University, and spent time at Google Brain.
-He is a Sloan Research Fellow and has received several awards, including the VLDB Early Career Research Contribution Award, the Intel Outstanding Researcher Award, the VMware Systems Research Award, Brown University’s Early Career Research Achievement Award, an NSF CAREER Award, and multiple best paper and demo awards at VLDB, SIGMOD, and ICDE.
+Before joining MIT, Tim was an Assistant Professor at Brown University and spent time at Google Brain.
+He also served as a Director of Applied Science at Amazon Web Services (AWS).
+Tim is a 2017 Alfred P. Sloan Research Fellow in computer science and has received several awards, including the VLDB Early Career Research Contribution Award, the Intel Outstanding Researcher Award, the VMware Systems Research Award, the university-wide Early Career Research Achievement Award at Brown University, an NSF CAREER Award, as well as several best paper and demo awards at VLDB, SIGMOD, and ICDE.